kriebb/kriebb.github.io/_posts/2023-01-22-what-i-did-at-xpirit-part-of-xebia-so-far.md

 ### Birthday present

 What I have experienced in previous companies, is that when it is your birthday, you get wishes, maybe a card.
 You bring something to the company to share.
 Due to the nature of a consultancy agency, there is no such thing as one place where you are each day.
 I got a lovely gift sent to my place!
-Thanks, [XPirit | Part of Xebia](https://xpirit.com)!
+Thanks, [<code>Xpirit | Part of Xebia</code>](https://xpirit.com)!

 ### New Years drink

 To start the new year, we came together to Gill Cleeren's place for having new years drinks with something to eat.
 Afterwards, there was a status meeting on what goals to get this year.
-Where in 2022, [XPirit | Part of Xebia](https://xpirit.com) was the only brand in Belgium, exploited by our company.
+Where in 2022, [<code>Xpirit | Part of Xebia</code>](https://xpirit.com) was the only brand in Belgium, exploited by our company.
 In 2023, we are now officially part of Xebia!
 It is fun to see the engagement of our management and the transparency of the goals they want to get.

 ## Professional Development Opportunities at Xpirit